DamnBunni/Project-SCP/README.md

 And finally at around the beginning of 2022 the map was being worked on again but is now completely different from the previous maps and I just hope that nothing bad will happen this time and I will be able to finish the game.

 # You can find all the downloads for the Map and Mods
-Fyi this shit was written by Krypt not Destiny, I am working on this project now.